ThruMyEyez/fast-basic-react.js-single-page-app/README.md

 # 💠 simple-react-webpage 🌐

 🏆 The goal of this project:

-to learn and practice react-routing and get some basic experience in creating react components.
+ 🎯 - to build a simple & scalable React.js Single-page App
+ 🎯 - to learn 📖 the basic concepts React.js.

 🃏 Further, it should provide a basic template for future ♻️ React.js page projects.

 ## ☑️ To-Do's

-- Page Components
+- General Page Components
 - Routing with react router
 - add a beautiful styling
 - add a working example to this page.